Skip to content

 • rasterField:

 • Default value: the binary type column in the DataFrame.
 If the input DataFrame has several binary columns, please specify which column you want to use.
+You can use one of the RS_As* functions mentioned above to convert the raster objects to binary raster file content to write.

 • Allowed values: the name of the to-be-saved binary type column